 When deciding if invoice financing is the best option for your business, it is important to evaluate the associated risks and benefits.
 Benefits include quick access to your funds and retained customer relationships.
 However, the speed comes at a higher cost.

 - Access funds quickly: Having access to the funds that are backed by the invoices you are already owed grants you faster access to your money.
 Rather than waiting for customers to pay your invoices, you can put the money to work for your business sooner by factoring them.

 - You maintain control over your customer relationships: Unlike invoice factoring, which requires you to assign relationships to the lender, you retain the relationships with your customers.

 - Costs are high: Typically the cost of invoice financing is higher than traditional loans, ranging from 10% to 80% APR.

 - Inability to pledge invoices as collateral for other financing: After committing an invoice for financing, you will be unable to use that invoice as collateral for other loans.
 This can potentially restrict the amount of capital you have access to.

 Where to Find Invoice Financing With No Credit Check

 Accounts receivable (A/R) financing is offered by a range of online lenders.
 This is because A/R financing typically relies on technology to let the business owner choose which invoices they want advanced.
-Reputable lenders can be found in our guide on the best A/R financing companies, which includes Fundbox.
+The best A/R financing companies offer business owners a variety of options.